Flat-tailed house gecko: Distribution

-Indonesia (Sumatra, Java, Sulawesi, Lombok, Sumbawa, Flores).

 They are also introduced in Florida (Pinellas, Alachua, Lee, Broward, and Miami-Dade counties) in the USA.

 As a pet

 These geckos are frequently found in the pet trade, including corporate chain stores, usually identified only as "house gecko".
-While there are other species of gecko available under the same common name, the Cosymbotus platyurus is easily identified by the flaps of skin along its sides, making them resemble a miniature flying gecko (genus Ptychozoon).
+While there are other species of gecko available under the same common name, the Hemidactylus platyurus is easily identified by the flaps of skin along its sides, making them resemble a miniature flying gecko (genus Gekko).
 They are easily maintained in a terrarium with frequent misting and insect prey, but they are not easy to handle.
 Also, herpetoculturists often use this species in addition to anoles as a feeder lizard for some species of snakes, especially Asian green vine snakes (Ahaetulla prasina).